 Joining two pieces of cable inside one of the jointing bay shelters

-There will be four teams of workmen, each team working in a different area along the route.
+There were four teams of workmen, each team working in a different area along the route.

-There are three big obstacles in the path of the cable: the seawall at Cleveleys, the tram tracks and Amounderness Way.
-It’s not practical or possible to dig straight through them so the cable will be tunnelled underneath – what’s called ‘Directional Drilling’.
+There were some big obstacles in the path of the cable – for example the tram tracks and the railway line at Hillylaid in Thornton, and the culverts at Trunnah Road.
+It wasn’t practical or possible to dig straight through some of them so the cable was tunnelled underneath, what’s called ‘Directional Drilling’ in the photo below.